streamlit/docs/content/library/api/connections/connections-snowflake.md

 `st.connection("snowflake")` can be configured using [Streamlit secrets](/library/advanced-features/secrets-management) or keyword args just like any other connection.
 It can also use existing Snowflake connection configuration when available.

+Note that [snowflake-snowpark-python](https://pypi.org/project/snowflake-snowpark-python/) must be installed to use this connection.

 #### Using Streamlit secrets

 For example, if your Snowflake account supports SSO, you can set up a quick local connection for development using [browser-based SSO](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use#how-browser-based-sso-works) and `secrets.toml` as follows: